Staying Safe at SNARL

 The reserve is located at about 2150 meters (7050 feet) above sea level.
 If you are traveling here from lower elevations, you will likely notice shortness of breath and fatigue, and may experience headaches, nausea, or sleeplessness.
 Acute mountain sickness is caused by the reduced percentage of oxygen at this elevation.
 To reduce the severity of these symptoms, limit strenuous activity and alcohol consumption, drink lots of water and get plenty of rest.
 Most people feel better within a few days.

-Keep an eye out for mice or mouse droppings in your units.
-Let us know if you see evidence of mice, and we will set traps.
+Keep an eye out for mice or mouse droppings in your units, and let us know if you see evidence of mice, and we will set traps.
 If you see mouse droppings, spray the area with the bleach solution (in your cleaning supplies) before cleaning the area.
-Mice are known to carry Hantavirus.
-Hantavirus which can be transmitted to humans when fresh feces are stirred up, taking the virus airborne.
+Mice are known to carry Hantavirus, which can be transmitted to humans when fresh feces are stirred up, and the virus becomes airborne.
 Please refer to the Hantavirus fact sheets in the residence binders for more information.